 Spend the Christmas holidays in Madeira and experience the true magic of the holiday season with the brilliant illumination of lights around this beautiful place.

-The Portuguese territory of Madeira is a stunning island, just off the northwest coast of Africa, and the entire town square of Funchal is lit up with the most beautiful Christmas market.
-Madeira’s night Christmas market is a must-see if you’re on the island.
+The Portuguese territory of Madeira is a stunning island just off the northwest coast of Africa, and the entire town square of Funchal is lit up with the most beautiful Christmas market.
+Madeira’s Night Christmas Market is a must-see on the island.

-Shop local businesses selling foods and produce, pastries, flowers, souvenirs, and more.
+Shop local businesses selling foods, produce, pastries, flowers, souvenirs, and more.
 You will want to try pork in wine sauce, Portuguese chicken soup, King’s cake, and sweet rice.

 If you plan to be on the island for New Year’s Eve, you can witness the award-winning fireworks show in Madeira.
-In December, Madeira’s average temperature is 68 degrees, making it a very warm getaway.
+Madeira’s average temperature in December is 68 degrees, making it a warm getaway.